joel97vil/xampp-web-initializer/README.md

 # XAMPP Web Inicializer
-A simple shell/batch application which initializes and configures all the needed configuration files for startup a web application on XAMPP (tested on v3.3.0 version) in a local development environment, letting you have a real domain name on your URL working in localhost.
+A simple shell/batch application which **initializes and configures all the needed configuration files to startup a web application on XAMPP Apache server** (tested on v3.3.0 version) in a local development environment, letting you have a real domain name on your URL working in localhost.
 The program configures all the needed files to start a virtualhost with the given name and the given path.
 <br />
-This can startup web applications like WordPress, Laravel or Yii2 easily and quickly, making you forget about first configuration part.
+This can startup Apache hosted web applications like WordPress, Laravel or Yii2 easily and quickly, making you forget about first configuration part.

 ## Table of contents
 - [Requirements](#requirements)